eddiepyang/torch-env/README.md

-Builds a torch based env for transformers for linux, may work for macOS as well:
+Builds a cuda torch based env for transformers for linux, may work for macOS(cpu only) as well:

 ```
 chmod +x conda.sh env.sh